EndPointCorp/end-point-blog/2022/06/implementing-authentication-in-asp.net-core-web-apis.md

 $ dotnet add package Microsoft.AspNetCore.Authentication.JwtBearer
 ```

-Once we have that installed, we get access to aditional services which we can use to configure the "JwtBearer" authentication scheme.
+Once we have that installed, we get access to additional services which we can use to configure the "JwtBearer" authentication scheme.
 As usual, we do the configuration in `VehicleQuotes/Startup.cs`'s.
 Here's what we need to do:

 Add a few new `using` statements: